-Chair Abrams, Vice-Chair Williams, Ranking Member Brown and members of the committee, thank you for the opportunity to offer proponent testimony on HB 50, a measure to establish certificates of qualification for housing ("CQHs").
+Chair Johnson, Vice-Chair Hoagland, Ranking Member Sykes and members of the committee, thank you for the opportunity to offer proponent testimony on HB 50, a measure to establish certificates of qualification for housing ("CQHs").
 On behalf of the Ohio Justice & Policy Center, we are grateful to Representatives Seitz and Humphrey for introducing this needed legislation.
 My name is Kevin Werner and I am the policy director at OJPC.
 We are a nonprofit law firm with locations in Cincinnati and Columbus, whose mission is to promote fair, intelligent, and redemptive criminal justice systems.
-I want to acknowledge the work of one of OJPC's legal interns, Ashley Ward, a third-year law student at the University of Cincinnati College of Law.
-Ms. Ward has done extensive research on CQH and has been invaluable as we closely examine this legislation.